 - Fulfill orders in the most cost-effective, customer friendly way

 - Better insight into business performance.
-Understand cost to fulfill across sales channels and nodes, and optimize routing rules for improved performance.
+Understand cost to fulfill across sales channels and nodes, and optimize order routing rules for improved performance.

 - Maximize margins and order profitability.

 Get Started with a Distributed Order Management System from enVista